 Lachlan Hunter hails from a mixed cropping and livestock farm near Bruce Rock in Western Australia’s Central Wheatbelt region.
 He attended the University of Western Australia (UWA) with Bachelor of Science in Agriculture with a major in Political Science and International relations.
 Before attending UWA Lachlan completed a yearlong cadetship at InterGrain, as a plant breeding technician.
 This saw him travel to many of the grain growing regions in Australia experiencing new and innovative technology in genetic agriculture.
 A former Western Australian Young Nationals President, Lachlan also served as Principal Policy Adviser to the Leader of the Nationals and Minister for Regional Development and Lands, the Hon.
 Terry Redman MLA in the Western Australian State Government.
 He has also worked for Harmony Agriculture and Food as Manager of External Affairs.
-Lachlan currently works for The Deputy Leader of The Nationals, Hon.
-Senator Bridget McKenzie, and Federal Minister for Agriculture.
-Lachlan is passionate about the future development of Regional and Rural Australia particularly in education, agriculture and technology.
+Lachlan has also worked for The Deputy Leader of The Nationals and Federal Minister for Agriculture.
+Lachlan is passionate about the future development of Regional and Rural Australia particularly in education, agriculture and technology.”